Energy projects in Victoria

 Golden Plains Wind Farm (East, Stage 1)Onshore WindVIC756 MWOperatingIngka Group, TagEnergyApproved

-Melbourne Renewable Energy HubBatteryVIC600 MWOperatingEquis Energy, SEC VictoriaApproved
+Melbourne Renewable Energy HubBatteryVIC600 MWOperatingGreenPoint Energy (Equis), SEC VictoriaApproved

 Book a demo